lmoffereins/bulk-create-users/readme.txt

 This plugin has various filters to extend its use and add support for other user data fields.

 This plugin has out of the box support for Buddypress Member Types, XProfile fields and User Groups.
+Requires at least BuddyPress 2.3.

 == Changelog ==

 = 1.2.0 =
 * Moved to ajaxified import procedure
 * Added PHP sessions to enable larger data files
+* Added support for setting BuddyPress Member Types by key
+* Added Dutch translation

 = 1.1.2 =
 * Fixed serious bug when creating usernames